DigiBP/26SS_Tierpark_Bern/README.md

 ### 8. Client communication and process completion
 Once a suitable coach has been confirmed, the client is informed about the allocation result.
 After this communication step, the process ends successfully with the case assigned.

-## Summary
-The TO-BE process combines:
-- structured digital data capture
-- automated hard-factor matching
-- explicit exception handling
-- human review and oversight
-- DMN-based soft-factor decision support
-- final communication and case completion

-This design ensures that the allocation process is both efficient and human-centered.